asgardphp/docs/http.md

 [![Build Status](https://travis-ci.org/asgardphp/http.svg?branch=master)](https://travis-ci.org/asgardphp/http)

-Handles the HTTP requests, routing, controllers and responses..
+Library to handle HTTP requests, routing, controllers and responses.

+##Installation
+**If you are using the Asgard Framework you don't need to install this library as it part of the default libraries that Asgard uses.**

+In your composer file:

+    "require": {
+        "asgard/http": "dev-master"
+	}

 ##Request & Response